tetrakai1/SoccerManager.jl/README.md

 # SoccerManager.jl
-A performant soccer manager simulator written in julia
+A performant soccer manager simulator written in julia.
+Ported from https://github.com/eliben/esms.

 ```
 # Start julia REPL (this includes threads and optimization flags for example)